-Welcome to the Cathedral here in Inverness, whether you are visiting in person or making a virtual visit through our website.
-The Cathedral here, which is the Mother Church of the Diocese of Moray, Ross and Caithness and is the seat of the Most Revd Mark Strange, Bishop of this Diocese and Primus of the Scottish Episcopal Church, is open 365 days of the year.
+Welcome to the Cathedral here in Inverness.
+The Cathedral is the Mother Church of the Diocese of Moray, Ross and Caithness and is the seat of the Most Revd Mark Strange, Bishop of this Diocese and Primus of the Scottish Episcopal Church.

-We hope that you will enjoy your visit, and find you are most welcome to our worship, which is offered daily, or to spend some time in the building enjoying the peace and tranquility amidst the busyness of every day life.
-The Cathedral holds a significant part in Scottish Church History and in this year, 2019, we celebrate 150 years of the building being completed and ready for people to worship and to pray here.
+We hope that you will enjoy your visit to our website, and you are most welcome.
+The Cathedral holds a significant part in Scottish Church History and last year in 2019, we celebrated 150 years of the building being completed and ready for people to worship and to pray here.

 We hope you find everything you need to know to worship here or to visit, but please do be in touch if we can help through our contact us pages.